 Many Luther students take advantage of January term to engage in individualized study with a faculty member, to explore a topic or issue in depth.
-In some cases, professors propose a topic—like creativity in business—and supervise reading, discussion, and research with a small group of students.
-In other cases, students propose a topic—like conflict resolution in Kashmir—and then find a professor to help them shape the exploration.
+In some cases, professors propose a topic and supervise reading, discussion, and research with a small group of students.
+In other cases, students propose a topic and then find a professor to help them shape the exploration.
 Either way, directed study encourages students to get creative and to explore their passions, guided by experts in their fields.

 Luther faculty are experts in their fields and engaged in exciting scholarly research—in fields as varied as astronomy and physics, biology, chemistry, anthropology, philosophy, musicology, dance, literature, political science, and history.
 Students have the opportunity to work with professors to gain hands-on experience in doing research.
 In January term, students can do this full-time, gaining valuable experience for graduate school or professional life.